tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 You should see output similar to the following in your terminal:
 ![Running tilt up in a Terminal window shows "Tilt started on http://localhost:3366/" message](/assets/docimg/tutorial/tilt-up-cli.gif)

-Hit `Spacebar` while your terminal is active, and Tilt will launch your default browser.
+Press `Spacebar` while your terminal is active, and Tilt will launch your default browser.
-(Or navigate to [http://localhost:3366/]() directly in your preferred browser.)

 In the next section, we'll explain the Tilt UI.
 But first, let's dissect what's happening in the background.
 <!-- TODO(milas): this would be a great place for a cheeky graphic about how we're stalling while the builds happen -->